mehulg25/mehulg25.github.io/_posts/2022-11-13-Internship-Hunt.md

 #### Thoughts

-I applied for almost 300 opportunities, got 10 interviews, and received 1 offer.
+I applied to almost 300 opportunities, got 10 interviews, and received 1 offer.
 You can do the math.
 But this is how the chart looks like now -

 ![intern meme](/assets/images/blogs/closed.jpg)